 Meet Rhea’s Family

-After creation (we will save the entire story for another day), Gaia, Mother Earth herself, appeared out of nothingness.
+After creation, Gaia, Mother Earth herself, appeared out of nothingness.
 She was one of the primordial deities preceding the Titans who were the personifications of metaphysical attributes such as love, light, death, and chaos.
 That was a mouthful.

 Gaia, as a mother, hated this, and she called upon the Titans to help her overthrow Uranus.
 When all the other Titans (including Rhea) grew afraid of the act, there came a seemingly last-minute savior.